august 2021

 What are piles?

-Haemorrhoids, or piles, are swollen blood vessels that occur around your anus (bum hole) or inside, in your rectum (back passage).
+Haemorrhoids, or piles, are swollen blood vessels that occur around your anus (bum hole) or inside your rectum (back passage).

 Why do piles appear?